DBpedia Usage Report (as of 2016–09–06)

 - use a Docker image

-- instantiate an OpenLink’s Pay-As-You-Go DBpedia instance on Amazon
+- use an instance of OpenLink’s Pay-As-You-Go DBpedia on Amazon EC2

 The HTTP server log files used in this report exclude traffic generated by: